Trapping-potential dependence of the unitary Fermi gas at the BCS-BEC crossover: Conclusions

-\item Through a study of the phonon field fluctuations and dynamic structure factor in the various regimes, we find that the phonon dispersion relation receives significant trap-induced modifications only in the low-energy regime, with small, but calculable, corrections in the other regimes.
+\item Through a study of the phonon field fluctuations and dynamic structure factor in the various regimes, we find that the phonon dispersion relation receives significant trap-induced modifications only in the low-energy regime; the strongest effect appears for a harmonic potential.
+The corrections are small but calculable in the other regimes.

 \end{itemize}

 In this paper, we have treated in detail the special case of power-law confining potentials.
 However, the fundamentals of the analysis persist for general potentials that may be implemented experimentally.
 In addition, the results obtained here, while perhaps currently most relevant to the study of the \ac{bcs}--\ac{bec} crossover regime in gases of fermionic atoms, have universal applicability.
 For instance, it may be the case that the surfaces, or skins, of neutron-rich nuclei (including neutron stars) experience squeezing of the three-dimensional superfluid neutron matter into a quasi-two-dimensional region, as well as other confining scenarios, which can be conveniently modeled by using anisotropic trapping potentials~\cite{Kanada_En_yo_2009} and analyzed via the methods introduced here.